GiRKart64/TotK-Bingo-Kart/README.md

 Item images & map marker images are available in this archive: [item-images-png.7z](https://mega.nz/file/I9MxUTST#KUXysPhXE3I5gd53em8xW0AB5eqedS2TDxOQPMOcKVo), to use simply extract to your TotK Bingo Kart folder.
 TotK Bingo Kart will generate text based bingo cards without these item images.
 Map markers can be replaced in this folder with customized map markers too.

 ## Using TotK Bingo Kart
 Using TotK Bingo Kart is pretty straight forward, simply generate a game by pressing generate button.
 After that click on a square to mark it as you play.
 There is options to include or exclude items from a game, all a checked by default.
-If you wish to output file for OBS (either image or HTML) you can specify it in settings (HTML is a bit more limited), save locations are set to TotK Bingo Kart directory by default but will not be generated until the boxes are checked.
+If you wish to output file for OBS (either image or HTML) you can specify it in settings, save locations are set to TotK Bingo Kart directory by default but will not be generated until the boxes are checked.

-## Saving and loading games.
+## Saving and loading games
 Pretty simple.
 Save a game if you want to use it again or send it to someone to compete with and load a game you want to continue or someone has sent you.

-## Map.
+## Map
 Can show or hide map.
 Map will show markers for locations (shrines, lightroots & skyview towers), overworld bosses, bosses, armor and monster forces.

 ## Settings